foodsCheck the exact label

 Shopping

-Use gluten-free claim and canned chili with a clear gluten-free claim together before canned chili moves from a search result into a real cart, meal, or order.
+Use gluten-free claim and a current can with a clear gluten-free claim and a checked ingredient list together before canned chili moves from a search result into a real cart, meal, or order.

-• canned chili with a clear gluten-free claim
+• a current can with a clear gluten-free claim and a checked ingredient list

 • checked broth, sealed soup, or a simple homemade base